jmillxyz/Win32-OpenSSH-wiki/sshd_config.md

 From v7.7.0.0 on wards, work group users/groups and internet-connected accounts are strictly resolved to their local account name (no domain part, similar to standard Unix names).
 Domain users and groups are strictly resolved to NameSamCompatible format - domain_short_name\user_name.
 All user/group based configuration rules need to adhere to this format.

-- Ex. for domain users
+- Ex. for domain users and groups
   - `DenyUsers contoso\admin@192.168.2.23` : blocks contoso\admin from 192.168.2.23
   - `DenyUsers contoso\*`  : blocks all users from contoso domain
+  - `AllowGroups contoso\sshusers` : only allow users from contoso\sshusers group
-- Ex. for local users
+- Ex. for local users and groups
   - `AllowUsers localuser@192.168.2.23`
+  - `AllowGroups sshusers`

-**Note that user names are in lower case**
+**Note that user and group names are in lower case**

 ______
 #### [AuthenticationMethods](https://man.openbsd.org/sshd_config#AuthenticationMethods)